 Engr.
-Jerico H. Samaniego is currently the Construction Operations Head of Ovialand, Inc. As the Construction Manager, he is in charge of overseeing and directing construction projects from conception to completion, reviewing the project in-depth to schedule deliverables and estimate costs, and overseeing all onsite and offsite constructions to monitor compliance with housing and safety regulations.
-Before his current role, he was a Project Engineer and Senior Project Engineer of the corporation.
+Jerico H. Samaniego is currently the Construction Operations Head of Ovialand, Inc. As the Construction Operations Head, he is in charge of overseeing and directing construction projects from conception to completion, reviewing the project in-depth to schedule deliverables and estimate costs, and overseeing all onsite and offsite constructions to monitor compliance with housing and safety regulations.
+Before his current role, he was a Project Engineer and Senior Project Engineer of the corporation from 2017 to 2021.